waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Lessons Learned
 - Suicune Quest (Crystal): The quest is strictly gated.
 Eusine must be defeated in Cianwood before the Route 42 sighting triggers.
 Missing this battle is a common cause of progress stalling.
 - Navigation (Cianwood): The northern shore is reachable by surfing far east (X=23) to bypass the buoy barrier at Y=15, then looping back west.
+Land routes are blocked by walls at Y=13 and Y=15.
-- Tool Hygiene: Fixed find_path_v9 to handle Objects, Ledges, and Warps.
+- Tool Hygiene: Refined find_path_v9 to handle Objects, Ledges, and Warps.
 Outdated tools deleted.